Andrea Dawkins

 In August 2018, Dawkins announced that she would stand for deputy mayor of the City of Launceston as an independent, confirming she had ended her membership of the Greens.

 Dawkins attended Launceston College, and holds a Diploma of Management.
 Prior to her election, Dawkins served as an alderman on Launceston City Council.
 She also developed and ran a social enterprise café called "Fresh on Charles" on Charles Street, Launceston from 1999 until 2013, when she sold the business.
 Following this, she worked in business development at Josef Chromy Wines, and later as manager of the Launceston Harvest Market.

-Dawkins is a vegetarian and animal welfare advocate.
 She has two daughters with partner Mark Kershaw.

+Animal welfare

+Dawkins is an animal welfare advocate.
+She is CEO of RSPCA Tasmania.